techidaily/site-mondly-stories/source/_posts/breaking-barriers-learn-german-from-a-hit-show-on-screen.md

 ![NETFLIX DARK GERMAN LANGUAGE](https://media.giphy.com/media/xUOxfhJk0NqRxEiCOY/giphy.gif "Learn German With Dark On Netflix 2")

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Why am I going to love the German language after watching Dark?

  It’s a bit complicated and I’m going to shed some light on that in a minute.
 I don’t know how it is for you, but society and entertainment always seem to maintain and even solidify our preconceptions about the German language.
 Hitler spoke German.
 World War II started when Germany did what it did.
 We get it.
 But why do we keep putting a tag on Germany and Germans for that?
 Why do we live in the past?
 I’ve met a lot of people who associated the sound of the German language with the war.
 Is it the same for you?
 We have a lot of preconceptions, but this one is particularly hard to break.